robertn01/Data-Carpentry-Social_Sciences-Python/README.md

 # Data-Carpentry-Social_Sciences-Python
 This repository is aimed to collate some of the essential files to teach good data practices by using Python/ JupyterLab.
-The current workshop aimed to be delivered to those in the Social Sciences.
+The current workshop aimed to be delivered to those in the Social Sciences / Digital Humanities.

 Suggestions/ contributions are warmly welcomed!
 Please leave any constructive feedback as you wish..! :)